ShuklaGroup/THC_binding/README.md

 ## Figure_3
 - Figure_3A.py: python code to generate two dimentional free energy landscape as shown in Figure 3A
 - Figure_3B.py: python code to generate one dimentional free energy landscape as shown in Figure 3B
+- Representative MD structures from different THC binding poses as shown in Figure 3C, 3D, and 3E.

+## Figure_4
-- Representative MD structures from different THC binding poses as shown in Figure 3B
+- Representative MD structures from different THC binding poses as shown in Figure 4.

 ## Figure_5
 - Figure_5A.py: python code to generate two dimentional free energy landscape as shown in Figure 5A.